Kim Kardashian Bounces On A Trampoline In A White Bikini In New Video

 The twosome appeared to be having fun together as they enjoyed some downtime bouncing around in the summer sun.

-Kardashian could be seen sporting a strappy white bikini in the video she shared with her 115 million Instagram followers, while her friend opted for a very similar white two piece but instead sported the strapless version of the swimwear for her fun day with the Keeping Up with the Kardashians star.
+Kardashian could be seen sporting a strappy white bikini in the video she shared with her 115 million Instagram followers, while her friend opted for a very similar white two-piece but instead sported the strapless version of the swimwear for her fun day with the Keeping Up with the Kardashians star.

 But it wasn’t just on the trampoline where Kim was showing off her bikini body online.

-The site reported that the KUWTK star also showed off her white two piece in another video she shared via social media.
+The site reported that the KUWTK star also showed off her white two-piece in another video she shared via social media.

 The other video Kim posted online showed her posing in the string bikini as she posed in front of the mirror.